tanthanh85/network-automation-course/modules/01_python_basics/theory1.md

         *If `python --version` doesn't work, try `python3 --version` or ensure Python is correctly added to your system's PATH.*

 *   **2.2 Code Editor:**
-    *   You can write Python code in any text editor, but a "code editor" makes it much easier.
+    *   You can write Python code in any text editor, but a "code editor" (like VS Code, PyCharm or Jupyter) makes it much easier.
 They offer features like:
         *   **Syntax Highlighting:** Colors your code to make it readable.
         *   **Auto-completion:** Suggests code as you type.
         *   **Debugging:** Helps you find and fix errors.